How might I adapt the roadside assistance requesting process to be more compatible with a stranded driver's emotional state?

-From an interaction design standpoint, my goal was to incorporate interactions that would be simple and easy to understand when under stress.
-Visually, I kept the UI clean so CTAs were clear and distinguishable.
+My goal was to incorporate interactions that would be simple and easy to understand when under stress.
+Visually, CTAs needed to be clear and distinguishable.
 Minimal splashes of color highlight important areas of focus without being distracting.

 Allowing drivers to leave their car behind and get a ride from someone else gives them somewhat of an "escape hatch" so they don't feel stranded.
 Reminding drivers to alert a relative or friend of their predicament and location offers peace of mind in the moment.